peterrham/projects/javascript_tests/README.txt

 An example where a table row can consume all the remaining vertical space in a window.

+./jquery_hello_world.html

+Trivial of loading the standard jquery javascript library from the current directory, but no actual javascript executed yet.

+./javascript_event_example.html

+This is an example of javascript setting html to a timestamp.

 Here follows, a list of not so useful files, possibly should be deleted:

 ./from_optimap_trimmed.txt